-Completion of the DLA-20: Alcohol-Drug and rating of the caregiver protective capacities are completed seven calendar days prior to discharge from FIT services, except in the case of unplanned discharge and parents are unavailable.
-An MDT staffing is held 30 calendar days prior to discharge from the FIT program and includes the FIT team, and requesting participation from child welfare professional(s), parent/guardian(s), and any other relevant parties such as caregiver(s), foster parent(s), mentor(s), teacher(s), primary health provider(s), and other provider(s).
-The discharge MDT staffing addresses the family's behavioral health, relapse prevention and recovery service needs such as Alcoholics Anonymous, Narcotics Anonymous, a faith-based group or other recovery supports; the physical health care needs for the parents and children; support services such as housing supports, supportive employment, financial benefits, etc.; and community services such as child care, early intervention programs, therapies, and community-based parenting programs.
+At least 30 ca]lendar days prior to discharge, an MDT staffing to address the family's planned discharge from the FIT program must be held.
+This discharge MDT staffing must include the FIT team with requested participation from child welfare professional(s), the parent/guardian(s), and any other relevant parties such as caregiver(s), foster parent(s), mentor(s), teacher(s), primary health provider(s), and other provider(s).

+The discharge MDT staffing must address the family's behavioral health and any ongoing relapse prevention and recovery services needs, such as: Alcoholics Anonymous (AA), Narcotics Anonymous (NA), any faith-based group or other recovery supports; the physical health care needs of the parents and children; support services such as housing supports, supportive employment, financial benefits, etc.; and community services such as childcare, early intervention programs, therapies, and community-based parenting programs.

-Fourteen calendar days prior to discharge, the FIT provider makes referrals to ensure linkage for necessary services and supports.
-A discharge summary is completed summarizing the family's needs and referrals to services and is provided to the family upon discharge.
-A copy of the discharge summary is provided to the child welfare professional within seven days of discharge.
-In the event of an unplanned discharge, the FIT team coordinates an MDT as soon as disengagement is identified to discuss strategies for re-engagement or plan for next steps following discharge.
-These steps must be documented in the discharge summary and provided to the child welfare professional within seven days of discharge.
+A discharge summary must be completed that summarizes the family's needs and confirms all referrals to community-based services.
+The discharge summary must be provided to the family upon discharge.
+A copy of the discharge summary must also be provided to the child welfare professional within seven (7) calendar days of discharge.

+In the event of an unplanned discharge, the FIT team must coordinate an MDT staffing as soon as disengagement is identified to discuss strategies for re-engagement or plan for next steps following discharge.
+These steps must be documented in the discharge summary and provided to the child welfare professional within seven (7) calendar days.